marzukia/blog/content/post/fedora32-vfio.md

 ### Checking your IOMMU Groups

-The next step is to run the follow bash script to ensure that your IOMMU groups have been setup correctly.
+The next step is to run the following bash script to ensure that your IOMMU groups have been setup correctly.

 Your GPU and its audio controller need to be isolated in its own IOMMU group.
 This also applies to any other PCIe devices you'd like to pass-through to the VM including USB ports and soundcards.